medic/cht-sync/README.md

 #### Environment variable
 We have four environment variable groups in the `.env.template` file.
 It is important to understand the difference between them.
-1. Postgresql and Postgres: Are used to establish the Postgres database to synchronize Couchdb data.
-They also define the schema and table names to store the CouchDB data.
+1. Postgresql and Postgres: Are used to establish the Postgres database to synchronize CouchDB data.
+It also define the schema and table names to store the CouchDB data.
 The main objective is to define the environment where the raw CouchDB data is going to be copy to.
 2. DBT: These environment variables are exclusive to the DBT configuration.
 The main objective is to define the environment where the tables and views for the models defined in `CHT_PIPELINE_BRANCH_URL` will be created.
-It is important to separate your environments from the previous group. `DBT_POSTGRES_USER` and `DBT_POSTGRES_SCHEMA` must be different from `POSTGRES_USER` and `POSTGRES_SCHEMA`. `DBT_POSTGRES_HOST` has to be the Postgres instance created with the environment variables set in the first group.
+It is important to separate this environments from the previous group. `DBT_POSTGRES_USER` and `DBT_POSTGRES_SCHEMA` must be different from `POSTGRES_USER` and `POSTGRES_SCHEMA`. `DBT_POSTGRES_HOST` has to be the Postgres instance created with the environment variables set in the first group.
 3. The following environment variables define the CouchDB instance we want to sync with.
 With `COUCHDB_DBS`, we can specify a list of databases to sync.
 4. Superset: These environment variables are exclusive to the Superset configuration.